 The system being studied is highly complex.
 ANU research team leader, Associate Professor Ben Buchler, highlighted the degree of control required of the light-trap experiment: "Our method allows us to manipulate the interaction of light and atoms with great precision."

 The future of quantum computing will rely upon our ability to control the movement of light.
-Everett listed the practical applications of photon manipulation as including medicine, defence, telecommunications, and financial services.
+Everett listed the practical applications of photon manipulation as including medicine, defense, telecommunications, and financial services.
 "Optical quantum computing is still a long way off, but our successful experiment to stop light gets us further along the road," he said.

 The research team has found a way to increase the ability of photons to interact.
-Team member Dr Geoff Campbell said that, while atoms interact with one another easily, photons generally do not, due to the velocities at which they travel.
+Team member Dr. Geoff Campbell said that, while atoms interact with one another easily, photons generally do not, due to the velocities at which they travel.
 He explained:

 "Corralling a crowd of photons in a cloud of ultra-cold atoms creates more opportunities for them to interact.
 We're working towards a single photon changing the phase of a second photon.
 We could use that process to make a quantum logic gate, the building block of a quantum computer."